EffiTune: Diagnosing and Mitigating Training Inefficiency for Parameter Tuner in Robot Navigation System: Introduction

 \section{Introduction}

 Robot navigation is essential for applications like delivery services, hospital logistics, warehouse management, and library automation.
 Navigating cluttered environments remains a key challenge for achieving agile, efficient, and safe movement.
-Classical planners~\cite{abdulsaheb2022robot, asano1985visibility, Canny1985AVM, Sampling2014} address this by using specific cost functions and rules, which are difficult to generalize and often require expert manual tuning~\cite{Campbell2020, raheem2022robot, zheng2021rostuning, feng2024rocas}.
-In contrast, learning-based approaches~\cite{pfeiffer2017perception, gao2017intention, chiang2019learning, xiao2021toward, liu2021lifelong, xiao2021agile, xiao2020appld} offer adaptability but can suffer from instability and lack interpretability, leading to erratic behaviors that compromise safety and efficiency.
+Classical navigation systems~\cite{abdulsaheb2022robot, asano1985visibility, Canny1985AVM, Sampling2014} address this by using specific cost functions and rules, which are difficult to generalize and often require expert manual tuning~\cite{Campbell2020, raheem2022robot, zheng2021rostuning, feng2024rocas,kate2025roscallbax}.
+In contrast, learning-based approaches~\cite{pfeiffer2017perception, gao2017intention, chiang2019learning, xiao2021toward, liu2021lifelong, xiao2021agile, xiao2020appld} offer adaptability but can suffer from instability and lack interpretability~\cite{feng2023decree, chen2024temporalrl,cheng2024fusion,cheng2024badpart}, leading to erratic behaviors that compromise safety and efficiency.

-To overcome these limitations, recent studies introduced meta-planners~\cite{xu2021applr, xiao2022motion} that integrate RL with classical planning frameworks (see Fig.~\ref{fig:types_planner}).
-RL-based meta-planners dynamically adjust the parameters of classical planners, combining RL’s adaptability with the explainable decision-making of classical methods for balanced robot navigation.
+To overcome these limitations, recent studies introduced parameter tuner~\cite{xu2021applr, xiao2022motion,jiang2022efficient,jiang2023learning} that integrate data-driven tuner with classical planning frameworks (see Fig.~\ref{fig:types_planner}).
+These data-driven parameter tuners adjust the parameters (across perception, planning and control components) of classical navigation systems in different scenarios, combining adaptability of data-driven methods with the explainable decision-making of classical methods for balanced robot navigation.

-However, existing meta-planners suffer from sampling skew due to the integration of RL and classical planners.
-The exploration capabilities of RL are often limited by the classical planner's inherent strategies.
-For instance, if the classical planner prefers conservative paths, the RL meta-planner may be unable to explore more aggressive or unconventional routes, resulting in sub-optimal performance.
-Previous approaches~\cite{swazinna2021overcoming,shen2023loose,mark2024offline,Strehl2005ATA,nikishin2022primacy}, such as adding noise to RL actions, do not address these specific integration challenges.
-Therefore, there is a crucial need for specialized methods to mitigate the biases introduced by combining RL meta-planners with classical planning.
+However, existing parameter tuners encounter significant challenges.
+The interaction between classical navigation systems and the environment is computationally expensive, often leading to sampling inefficiencies.
+Furthermore, the training process of these tuners tends to include redundant sampling.
+In addition, our analysis reveals that only a few key regions in the environment are critical for achieving optimal performance.
+Unfortunately, these pivotal areas are underrepresented in the training data due to both the high cost of environmental interaction and the prevalence of redundant sampling.
+To address these challenges, our approach emphasizes the most informative data during training, significantly enhancing the effectiveness and efficiency of the parameter tuner.
+Unlike static roadmap analysis, which offers a fixed representation, our method captures the robot's dynamic behavior, providing a more accurate and informative analysis. \looseness=-1